Felix Bayode Oke

 I am currently a postdoctoral research fellow at the DST/NRF Research Chair Initiative (SARChI) in Sustainable Local Livelihoods, University of KwaZulu-Natal.
 I hold a PhD in Religion and Social Transformation, with specialization in Sociology of Religion and Digital Humanities/Cultures.
 I also hold a masters in Gender, Religion and Health

 My current research combines a qualitative approach with geospatial analysis to understand and map the impact of Covid-19 on livelihoods resources and activities in selected South African communities.
 My previous projects include an examination of the social power of algorithms, and a study of niche-based online dating platforms and how dating algorithms shape religious ideas about romantic relationships.
-My PhD work was on how religious and ethnic identities were articulated and contested on social media in the context of social conflicts in northern Nigeria.

 Keywords: Algorithms, digital culture, social media platforms, conflicts, Self